bitovi/react-to-web-component/README.md

 `react-to-webcomponent` converts [React](https://reactjs.org/) components to [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)!
 It lets you share react components as native elements that __don't__ require being through React.

+`react-to-webcomponent`:

+- Should work in all modern browsers.
+(I haven't tested yet).
+- Is `1.11KB` minified and gzipped.

 ## Basic Use

 Given a react component like: